mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 * SBI 1.0 - The trust is provided at the software level.
 No hardware related trust exist.
 This type of compliance is used in controlled environments.
 * SBI 2.0 - The trust is provided by a secure chip with secure execution environment.
-* SBI 2.0 - PT - The trust is provided by a secure chip with secure execution environment and complete tamper protection and responsive across the entire device.

 ### Foundational Trust Module (FTM)
 The foundational trust module would be created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
 The foundational device trust would satisfy the below requirements.